ChaelCodes/MeetAnotherDay/CONTRIBUTING.md

 Docker Compose which is a tool that is used for defining and running multi-container Docker applications.
 In our case for running the web application, database and selenium for testing,

 Please note:
-Older versions of Docker that were release before version 2 and the [new docker compose command](https://docs.docker.com/compose/cli-command/#compose-v2-and-the-new-docker-compose-command) will have to use a hyphen in these commands instead.
+Older versions of Docker that were released before version 2 and the [new docker compose command](https://docs.docker.com/compose/cli-command/#compose-v2-and-the-new-docker-compose-command) will have to use a hyphen in these commands instead.
 For example running `docker-compose` instead of `docker compose` listed in the examples below.